shwethaj1104/AWS_study_material/Docker.md

 • Launch Docker containers on AWS.

-• You must provision & maintain the infrastructure (the EC2 instances)
+• You must provision & maintain the infrastructure (the EC2 instances).
 ___________
 # Fargate